tu6ge/naive-ui-intelligence/README.md

 </p>

-> Naive UI is a VS Code extension for Naive-UI.
+> Naive UI Intelligence is a VS Code extension for Naive-UI.

 - Support 97 components of Naive-ui
 - Support all props of components